 When it comes to your facial hair, you probably ride on either extreme: You cater your scruff to what a girl wants; or, you don't care what women think and grow whatever the hell you want.
-Well, if you're single, the state of your facial hair can attract flings or long-term relationships, depending on how you style it, according to new research from Wiley.
+Well, if you're single, the state of your facial hair can attract flings or long-term relationships, depending on how you style it, according to new research.

 Bottom line: Beardedness (or lack there of) had a major influence on a guy's sex appeal and perceived masculinity.

 When women viewed clean-shaven men, those that were masculinized and, even more so, feminized were viewed as less attractive than men whose faces were unmanipulated.
 In other words, it was unanimous across the board, whether women were looking for one-night stands or potential husbands.

 Stubble was deemed most attractive overall and received higher ratings for flings and short-term relationships than full beards.